 - For the Other Ingredients:

-- 8 oz. of sugar per pound of fruit
+- 8 ounces sugar per pound of fruit

-- If you wish, add cinnamon sticks or star anise to the crock in October, too.
-After the last fruit is added, place some cling wrap on the liquid, close the crock and leave in a dark, cool place for at least four weeks.
+If you wish, add cinnamon sticks or star anise to the crock in October, too.
+After the last fruit is added, place some cling wrap on the liquid, close the crock and leave in a dark, cool place for at least four weeks before enjoying.

 Eating Your Rumtopf

-Rumtopf is good on top of puddings, ice cream, pound cakes and you may even like it placed in the bottom of a champagne glass and filled to the top with champagne.
+Rumtopf is good on top of puddings, ice cream, pound cakes and you might even like it placed in the bottom of a champagne glass and filled to the top with champagne.